Category: Staff Picks

 Appearance over performance

-Alan is an outstanding programmer who’s been with the company for 8 years, He not only finishes his tasks, but finishes it with easy to use menu interfaces.
+Alan is an outstanding programmer who’s been with the company for 8 years, He not only finishes his tasks but finishes it with easy-to-use menu interfaces.
 Alan presents his works through an email with a list of features.

 Marcus is an average programmer who can make incredible presentations with or without a slide show.
 He is able to elevate the appearance of his work’s impact by how he presents it.
-Marcus not only sends emails, but has a way with words to show how impactful his features are.
-Marcus will take it a step further and arrange meetings to present his software so more people in the company will be convinced by his impact in the company.
+Marcus not only sends emails but has a way with words to show how impactful his features are.
+Marcus will take it a step further and arrange meetings to present his software so more people in the company will be convinced by his impact on the company.

 Between Marcus and Alan, the one who will more likely get the higher position in the company is Marcus.
 Even if Alan is better than Marcus, managers will see the opposite due to his communication skills.